John Kirchenbauer

 Biography:

-In Tom’s lab at the University of Maryland, I spent the first part of my PhD working on techniques discern whether the thing you’re currently reading or looking at was created by a human or generated by an AI system, because all of a sudden, that has become a real challenge.
-Generally, my research has explored various aspects of deep learning for discrete data like natural language and graphs.
+In Tom Goldstein’s lab at the University of Maryland, John spent the first part of his PhD working on techniques to discern whether the thing you’re currently reading or looking at was created by a human or generated by an AI system.
+With the release of ChatGPT in 2022, all of a sudden, that became a very practical challenge.
+More generally, his research has explored robustness, reliability, and safety in deep learning as well as understanding how training data impacts model behavior.
+He is predominantly motivated by a belief that attempting (and often failing) to teach machines to understand the world is a good way to learn more about what the real building blocks of general intelligence are along the way.